sjkelleyjr/Deadlock/chapters/chapter_04.md

 David shifted in his seat.
 "I understand.
 But you have to understand that management wants to see... engagement.
 They want to know that you're invested in the company's success."

 "I am invested in the company's success," Alex said.
-"I want ByteSkip to succeed.
+"I want ByteSauce to succeed.
 I just don't think the way to do that is through meaningless metrics and broken systems."

 David was quiet for a moment.
 "I see.
 Well, let me move on to the next section.
 Your overall rating for this year is... 'meets expectations.'"